thejzagency/swfldines/SENDGRID_MARKETING_SETUP.md

   - Photo galleries (customers want to see your space)
   - Priority support (we're here to help you succeed)

-  SPECIAL OFFER: Upgrade in the next 4 days and get 20% off your first month!
+  SPECIAL OFFER: Claim and upgrade in the next 4 days and get 20% off your first month!

-  [Claim Your Discount] → Link to: https://www.swfldines.com/pricing?discount=UPGRADE20
+  [Claim Your Listing Now] → Link to: https://www.swfldines.com

   Still have questions?
 Just reply to this email.